Hunstagamez/5001/QUICK_START.md

 ## 🔄 Syncthing Setup

 > **Important:** You must sync the `Project5001/Harvest` folder (NOT the root) between your devices.
 This is where all music is downloaded and stored.
-Syncing the wrong folder will prevent your hive from coordinating your catalogue.

 ### **Get API Key**
 1. Open Syncthing Web UI (http://localhost:8384)